ShiningVenus/CozyCritters/docs/deployment-guide.md

 # 🌐 Deployment Guide

 This guide shows simple ways to run Cozy Critter on popular hosting services.
 It uses plain language for neurodivergent folks and anyone new to deployment.
 The core app is static; an optional Decap CMS interface can be enabled for editing content.
+If you enable the CMS, create a user with `npm run cms:add-user -- <username> <password> [role]` before signing in at `/cms-login.html`.

 ## Before you start
 1. Fork this repository to your own GitHub account.